Video Monetization

 Selling memberships lets you earn a steady revenue stream because you’ll get an income from recurring subscriptions.

-As a rough guide, almost 47.4% of B2C memberships cost between $25 and $49 per month.
 That can be much higher if you’re operating in a crowded market, have a strong value proposition, and a thriving community of loyal fans.

 To appeal to a wider range of customers, offer 2 to 3 different membership plans at different price points, with different levels of access and benefits.